Skip to content

 Aux Fourneaux – The Duo

-The wines, which are real price-pleasure winners, differ in their sulphite content of around 32 mg/l free sulphur at the classic and around 10 mg/l for wine without sulphur addition.
-The effects can be clearly tasted and both wines inspire in their own way.
+The wines, which are true value-for-money winners, differ through varying sulphite levels of around 32 mg/l free sulphur in the classic version and around 10 mg/l in the wine without added sulphur.
+The effects are clearly noticeable on the palate, and both wines are delightful in their own way.

-Chandon de Briailles Savigny-Les-Beaune "Aux Fourneaux" rouge unsulphured sans soufre ajoute 2019
+Chandon de Briailles Savigny-Les-Beaune "Aux Fourneaux" rouge ungeschwefelt sans soufre ajoute 2019

-Chandon de Briailles Savigny Les Beaune Aux Fourneaux rouge unsulphured sans soufre ajoute
+Chandon de Briailles Savigny Les Beaune Aux Fourneaux rouge ungeschwefelt sans soufre ajoute

 Île des Vergelesses & Les Saucours

 It is similar with the Île des Vergelesses.
-The site with a view of the Corton hill is something like the parade site - even though the great wines of the winery are produced in the Grand Cru sites on the Corton.
-The red Île is an elegant wine with inner tension.
-The white Île is still in the barrel.
-For this, there is a young Savigny-lès-Beaune »Les Saucours«, which delights with lots of energy, pressure and a bright aroma.
+The vineyard site with a view of the Corton hill is something of a flagship site – even though the estate's greatest wines are produced in the Grand Cru sites at Corton.
+The red Île is an elegant, self-assured wine with inner tension.
+The white Île is still in barrel.
+Instead, there is a young Savigny-lès-Beaune »Les Saucours« that delights with plenty of energy, drive and bright aromatics.

 Pernand-Vergelesses 1er Cru "Île des Vergelesses" rouge 2019